JebetVicky/JebetVicky.github.io/_tabs/about.md

 'title: about'
 icon:fas fa-user
 ---
+---
+title: "About"
+icon: fas fa-user
+order: 1
+---

-Hi, I am a GIS & Remote Sensing Analyst working at the intersection of geospatial data, climate resilience, and Monitoring, Evaluation & Learning (MEL).
+Hi, I’m **Vicky Jebet**, a GIS & Remote Sensing Analyst working at the intersection of geospatial data, climate resilience, and Monitoring, Evaluation & Learning (MEL).

-I work with maps, data, and Earth Observation tools to understand landscapes, support regenerative land systems, and turn complex environmental data into clear, actionable insights.
-My journey into GIS grew from curiosity about how space, climate, and communities connect and how better data can lead to better decisions.
+I work with maps, data, and Earth Observation tools to understand landscapes, support regenerative land systems, and transform complex environmental data into clear, actionable insights.
+My journey into GIS grew from a deep curiosity about how space, climate, and communities connect — and how better data can lead to better decisions.

-I’m especially interested in:
+### Areas of Interest

-   Climate adaptation and resilience
+- Climate adaptation and resilience

-   Sustainable food systems
+- Sustainable food systems

-    Nature-based solutions
+- Nature-based solutions

-   Data validation and responsible AI
+- Data validation and responsible AI

-   Using MEL frameworks to measure real-world impact
+- Using MEL frameworks to measure real-world impact

-This space documents my learning, projects, reflections, and experiments as I grow in GIS, AI, and data driven environmental work.
+This space documents my learning, projects, reflections, and experiments as I continue growing in GIS, AI, and data-driven environmental work.

 I believe good data tells honest stories.
 And honest stories shape better futures.